luxdefi/vault/README.md

-# Fractional contracts
+# Quantum Vault contracts

-This is a simple FNFT project.
+Lux Quantum Vault contracts require a post quantum safe signature for a successful transaction, ensure post quantum safety.

 ## Settings
 This is a generic settings contract to be owned by governance.
 It is gated by some high and low boundary values.
 It allows for governance to set parameters for all Token Vaults.